Antimullerian Hormone (AMH) and Ovarian Reserve

 AMH and What It Means:

 The field of fertility studies is constantly evolving and advancing.
 In response to current research, we are happy to make Antimüllerian Hormone (AMH) testing available to our clients.
-This hormone has been found to be a good indicator of ovarian reserve (the number of follicles remaining) and predict challenges during fertility treatment such as hyperstimulation or poor stimulation response.
-AMH levels do not greatly fluctuate during a woman’s monthly cycle and can therefore be tested at any point in time.
+This hormone has been found to be a good indicator of ovarian reserve (the number of follicles remaining) and predicts challenges during fertility treatment such as hyperstimulation or poor stimulation response.
+AMH levels do not greatly fluctuate during a woman’s monthly cycle and can, therefore, be tested at any point in time.
 All that is required for an AMH test is a simple blood test, resulting in a number indicating the level of Antimüllerian hormone present in the body.
 Researchers have found a few interesting relationships between AMH levels and fertility:

-• When the level of AMH in the system decreases, so does ovarian reserve and fertility.
+- When the level of AMH in the system decreases, so does ovarian reserve and fertility.

 Your Results: